dpohila-cell/Lynxpilot.io/index.md

 ## Main Areas

 - Financial planning and forecasting
 - Finance process design
 - Finance automation
 - Data and analytics
 - Interim finance leadership

-## Explore
+## Learn More

 - [Services](/services/)
 - [About](/about/)